rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 Refactored position as a ValueObject: as a result of it moved all the \Kata\RectangularGrid::wrapEdge to the corresponding \Kata\RectangularGrid::move* methods

-@todo refactor Grid to implement the strategy pattern although I may keep the abstract PositionableGrid class
+Refactored Grid to implement the strategy pattern although I kept the abstract PositionableGrid class